Notes on the Geography of The West Bank: Bethlehem 2: the New City

 Arachnid calls home.

-There's lots more where this came from.
+There's lots more like this.

 Exceptions?
 Yes.
 This one is just north of Bethlehem, near the Jerusalem checkpoint.